JeongHyunJin/Pix2PixHD/Readme.md

 <br/>

 **Training**
- You can train the model by typing:
+ You can train the model:

     python train.py